MasseyHacks/masseyhacks-tutorials/intro-to-android/README-v2.md

 ### What's a `RelativeLayout`?

-In Android, a `RelativeLayout` is a layout in which the positions of the things inside it can be specified as relative to _other_ things.
+In Android, a `RelativeLayout` is a layout in which the positions of the things inside it can be specified as being relative to *other* things.
 For example, this allows you to say things like "button 2 to the right of button 1" and Android will figure out the rest.

 ### Adding an Icon